Jeans for Genes 2019

 Jeans for Genes 2016

-BBS UK applied to Genetic Disorders UK in the summer of 2015 for a grant under the 2016 Jeans for Genes Programme to fund the BBS UK Information Project: Prepare, Support, Empower.
-The aim was to produce three booklets:
+BBS UK applied to Genetic Disorders UK for a grant under the 2016 Jeans for Genes Programme to fund the BBS UK Information Project: Prepare, Support, Empower.
+The aim was to produce specific information resources for our younger members and we were delighted to receive part-funding for our project.

 Breaking Down Barriers